AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 You should be able to see these folders and files in your project:

-1. `actions`: this folder is intended for backend source code for all serverless actions
-1. `web-src`: this folder is intended for frontend source code such as html templates, react components, JS, CSS
+1. `src`: Instead of one folder for all `actions` and all `web-src`, you will see individual folders under `src` for each Extension point you have selected.
+For instance, a `dx-excshell-1` folder for your Experience Cloud SPA actions and frontend resources.
+    - Under each folder, you should be able to see both the actions and the frontend code when application.
+In addition, you should be able to see `ext.config.yaml`.
+This file contains all the action and extension configuration for the extension point where it's located.
+This individual configuration allows for more flexibility in defining and managing individual extension points.
+You can see that this file is also imported to `app.config.yaml` as that's the master config file.
+    - The action definition in this file shoud adhere to the [OpenWhisk deployment YAML specification](https://github.com/apache/openwhisk-wskdeploy/tree/master/specification#package-specification).
+    - Once defined, the [CLI](https://github.com/adobe/aio-cli) use this file to deploy or redeploy actions.
+You might see values like `$CUSTOMER_PROFILE_TENANT` listed under environments in this file.
+These are environment variables that you can define in your `.env` file.
 1. `test`: this folder is intended for back-end action unit tests and integration tests
 1. `e2e`: this folder is intended for  end-to-end tests
-1. `manifest.yml`: this file describes the backend actions you would like to deploy or to redeploy.
-    - The manifest file contents shoud adhere to the [OpenWhisk deployment YAML specification](https://github.com/apache/openwhisk-wskdeploy/tree/master/specification#package-specification).
-Once defined, the [CLI](https://github.com/adobe/aio-cli) use this file to deploy or redeploy actions.
-You might see values like `$CUSTOMER_PROFILE_TENANT` listed on this page.
-These are environment variables that you can define in your `.env` file.
+1. `app.config.yaml`: this is the master configuration file.
+It follows the same principle as the individual `ext.config.yaml`, and compiles these individual file into one comprehensive config upon application build.
+1. `lib`: this folder will contain all the shared utility actions across different extension points.
 1. `package.json`: this file describes project definition and various metadata relevant to the project.
     - It is used to give information to npm that allows it to identify the project as well as handle the project's dependencies.
 Learn more [here](https://nodejs.org/en/knowledge/getting-started/npm/what-is-the-file-package-json/).
 1. `.aio`: this file contains config variables that are useful for the [CLI](https://github.com/adobe/aio-cli) to facilitate the app, e.g. supported API services. **This file can be committed to a source code versioning system.**
     - You can manually update the file or use the `aio config` commands to add or to remove configurations.
 Learn more about the [Config Plugin](https://github.com/adobe/aio-cli-plugin-config).
 1. `.env`: this file contains environment variables that are useful for the app during development, e.g. Adobe I/O Runtime credentials and Adobe Product API tenant specifics (API key, secrets, etc.)
-    - The environment variables defined here can be used in the application (e.g. in `manifest.yml`).
+    - The environment variables defined here can be used in the application (e.g. in `ext.config.yaml` or `app.config.yaml`).
 If you've set up credentials for the selected workspaces, you should be able to see some of those values prepopulated upon initialization, like `AIO_runtime_auth` and `AIO_runtime_namespace`.
     - This file is automatically included in `.gitignore`. **It is not intented be shared given the credentials and secrets listed.**
-1. `console.json`: this file contains the credentials set up through your Project Firefly project.
-    - This file is also automatically included in `.gitignore`. **It is not intented be shared given the credentials and secrets listed.**
-    - This file can be downloaded directly from the [Adobe Developer Console](/console) as well.
-You can retrieve it by going to a workspace, and clicking on the `Download all` button.

 ## 6.Developing the Application

 ### 6.1 Running the Application